 Students further develop their creativity and artistic skill through weekly art classes.
 Our classes focus on instruction in the fundamentals of art through a variety of art media.
 Each grade receives instruction, vocabulary, and art resources according to developmental level.
-Student artwork is displayed throughout the school to celebrate students’ creativity
+Student artwork is displayed throughout the school to celebrate students’ creativity.

 Taught by a Sorbonne-educated symphony musician, our unique music program is tailored to each grade level.
 Students in kindergarten and first grade participate in a general music and singing class once a week.
 Students in grades two through eight learn to play the recorder, drums, and ukulele as well as read music and play cooperatively in unison.
 Students who take private music lessons are encouraged to share their talents during school performances.
-Each year, the school enjoys musical performances from visiting musicians, including the Alabama Symphony and the Alabama School of Fine Arts.

 Emphasis on fitness and health has become the focus of the physical education program since 2001.
 A variety of games, activities, and sports skills are introduced to provide students with a wide range of opportunities for learning to live a healthy lifestyle.
 Students in kindergarten through third grade are encouraged to develop their physical skills in an active, cooperative manner.
 Grades four through eight are introduced to more competitive activities and sports with emphasis on cooperation and sportsmanship.